-- (1) Each of our non-employee directors received an award of 1,265 restricted shares on June 20, 2012 under the Main Street Capital Corporation 2008 Non-Employee Director Restricted Stock Plan (the "Non-Employee Director Plan"), which will vest 100% on June 12, 2013, the day before the Annual Meeting, provided that the grantee has been in continuous service as a member of the Board through such date.
-These amounts represent the grant date fair value of the 2012 stock awards in accordance with FASB ASC Topic 718 based on the closing price of our common stock on the date of grant.
+(4) Each of Messrs.
+French, Appling, Canon and Griffin received an award of 1,076 restricted shares on June 13, 2013, and Mr. Jackson received an award of 980 restricted shares on August 6, 2013, each under the Main Street Capital Corporation 2008 Non-Employee Director Restricted Stock Plan (the "Non-Employee Director Plan"), which will vest 100% on May 28, 2014, the day before the Annual Meeting, provided that the grantee has been in continuous service as a member of the Board through such date.
+These amounts represent the grant date fair value of the 2013 stock awards in accordance with FASB ASC Topic 718 based on the closing price of our common stock on the date of grant.
 Pursuant to SEC rules, the amounts shown exclude the impact of any estimated forfeitures related to service-based vesting conditions.
 These amounts may not correspond to the actual value that will be recognized by our directors upon vesting.
-Each of our non-employee directors had 1,265 unvested shares of restricted stock outstanding as of December 31, 2012.
-Please see the discussion of the assumptions made in the valuation of these awards in Note L to the audited consolidated financial statements included in the annual report accompanying this proxy statement. - (2) In addition to his normal board and committee fees, Mr. Griffin was paid a \$7,500 fee for additional services performed in connection with a special project at the request of the Board of Directors. - (3) On March 2, 2012, Mr. Gutermuth retired from the Board and each of its committees to permit his law firm, Bracewell & Giuliani LLP, to act as legal counsel to Main Street.
-Under the 1940 Act and the corporate governance rules of the New York Stock Exchange, Mr. Gutermuth could not continue to act as an independent director of Main Street if his law firm performs legal services for Main Street.
-Mr. Gutermuth's retirement was not the result of any disagreement with management or the Board related to Main Street's operations, policies or practices.
-After Mr. Gutermuth's retirement, the Board reduced the size of the Board from seven to six directors.
+Each of Messrs.
+French, Appling, Canon and Griffin had 1,076, and Mr. Jackson had 980, unvested shares of restricted stock outstanding as of December 31, 2013.
+Please see the discussion of the assumptions made in the valuation of these awards in Note M to the audited consolidated financial statements included in the annual report accompanying this proxy statement.

-The compensation for non-employee directors for 2012 was comprised of cash compensation paid to or earned by directors in connection with their service as a director.
-That cash compensation consisted of an annual retainer of \$75,000, and an additional \$20,000 retainer for the Lead Independent Director.
+The compensation for non-employee directors for 2013 was comprised of cash compensation paid to or earned by directors in connection with their service as a director.
+That cash compensation consisted of an annual retainer of \$125,000, and an additional \$20,000 retainer for the Lead Independent Director.
 Non-employee directors do not receive fees based on meetings attended absent circumstances that require an exceptionally high number of meetings within an annual period.
 We also reimburse our non-employee directors for all reasonable expenses incurred in connection with their service on our Board.
 The chairs of our Board committees receive additional annual retainers as follows:

-• the chair of the Audit Committee: \$15,000;

-- the deputy chair of the Audit Committee: \$10,000; - the chair of the Compensation Committee: \$10,000; and - the chair of the Nominating and Corporate Governance Committee: \$10,000.
+- the chair of the Audit Committee: \$20,000; - the deputy chair of the Audit Committee: \$10,000; - the chair of the Compensation Committee: \$10,000; and - the chair of the Nominating and Corporate Governance Committee: \$10,000.

 The Non-Employee Director Plan provides a means through which we may attract and retain qualified non-employee directors to enter into and remain in service on our Board of Directors.
-Under the Non-Employee Director Plan, at the beginning of each one-year term of service on our Board of Directors, each non-employee director will receive a number of shares equivalent to \$30,000 worth of shares based on the closing price of a share of our common stock on the New York Stock Exchange (or other exchange on which are shares are then listed) on the date of grant.
+Under the Non-Employee Director Plan, at the beginning of each one-year term of service on our Board of Directors, each non-employee director receives a number of shares equivalent to \$30,000 worth of shares based on the closing price of a share of our common stock on the New York Stock Exchange (or other exchange on which are shares are then listed) on the date of grant.
 Forfeiture provisions will lapse as to an entire award at the end of the one-year term.